DENTSU AU TERMS OF BUSINESS

 7.5 Agency shall use reasonable endeavours to obtain waivers of all moral rights in and to the Deliverables.

 7.6 Client shall only use the Services and Deliverables in accordance with any usage restrictions and licence conditions specified by Agency or third party licensor.
-Save as otherwise expressly permitted by the Agreement or otherwise agreed in writing, Client shall not copy, reproduce, make derivative works of, reverse engineer, decompile or disassemble any Agency Materials or Third Party Materials or modify or remove any proprietary notices or legends placed on or within the Agency Materials or Third Party Materials.
+Save as otherwise expressly permitted by this Agreement or otherwise agreed in writing, Client shall not copy, reproduce, modify, alter, make derivative works of, reverse engineer, decompile or disassemble any Agency Materials or Third Party Materials or modify or remove any proprietary notices or legends placed on or within Agency Materials or Third Party Materials.
+If Client wishes to use the Deliverables outside of the agreed territory, after the period of time or outside the purposes set out in the SOW, then such use shall be subject to mutual agreement of further Charges by the parties and any required clearances and associated payments (including but not limited to various union and guild agreements relating to the use of actors, musicians and other performers in advertising).

 7.7 Client hereby grants to Agency a perpetual, irrevocable, worldwide, sub-licensable, non-exclusive, and royalty-free licence to use the Deliverables for the purpose of promoting its own business (for example, but without limitation, on its corporate websites and in entering Materials for industry awards).

-7.8 Notwithstanding clause 7.2, to the extent that Client has ownership or rights over Agency Data or Results Data, Client hereby grants to Agency a perpetual, irrevocable, worldwide, sub-licensable, non-exclusive, and royalty-free licence (or sub-license, as the case may be) to use the Agency Data and Results Data to perform the Services in accordance with the Agreement and for any other purposes arising out of or in connection with the Agency's advertising services (including without limitation business intelligence, audience profiling, data matching, content strategy, marketing optimisation, and trend analysis).
+7.8 Notwithstanding clause 7.2, to the extent that Client has ownership or rights over Agency Data or data which results from the Services, Client hereby grants to Agency a perpetual, irrevocable, worldwide, sub-licensable, transferrable, non-exclusive, and royalty-free licence (or sub-license, as the case may be) to use Agency Data and the data which results from the Services to perform the Services in accordance with this Agreement and, provided use of the data which results from the Services is on an aggregated and anonymised basis, for any other purposes arising out of or in connection with Agency's advertising services (including, but not limited to, business intelligence, enhancing Agency’s products and services, marketing optimisation, and trend analysis).

-8.1 Save as expressly set out in these Terms and to the extent permitted by applicable laws, all conditions, warranties or other terms on the part of Agency which might have effect between the parties or be implied or incorporated into the Agreement or any collateral contract, whether by statute, common law or otherwise, are hereby excluded by Agency, including the implied conditions, warranties or other terms as to satisfactory quality or fitness for purpose.
+8.1 Save as expressly set out in this Agreement and to the extent permitted by applicable laws, all conditions, warranties or other terms on the part of Agency which might have effect between the parties or be implied or incorporated into this Agreement or any collateral contract, whether by statute, common law or otherwise, are hereby excluded by Agency, including the implied conditions, warranties or other terms as to satisfactory quality or fitness for purpose.

-8.2 Agency will not be liable for delays or errors in any of the Deliverables as published unless and to the extent that: (i) this is caused by its breach of these Terms; or (ii) the applicable Deliverables have not been approved by the Client.
+8.2 Agency will not be liable for delays or errors in any of the Deliverables as published: (i) unless and to the extent that this is caused by its breach of this Agreement; or (ii) if the Deliverables have been approved by Client.

-8.3 Agency warrants that the use of Agency Materials, in accordance with the Agreement, shall not infringe the Intellectual Property Rights of any other person.
+8.3 Agency warrants that the use of Deliverables, excluding any Client Materials, in accordance with this Agreement shall not infringe the Intellectual Property Rights of any other person.

-8.4 Save as expressly agreed otherwise under these Terms, an applicable Statement of Work, or in writing, Agency makes no warranty and is not responsible for any third party content (including without limitation user-generated content or Material) published on or in platforms, services or channels operated by or on behalf of Client.
-Without limitation, Agency is not responsible for: (a) the accuracy of such content; (b) the compliance of such content with applicable laws, regulations, guidelines or codes of practice or Client's policies or requirements; (c) reporting any matters which by virtue of applicable laws are required to be reported to authorities; or (d) any third party claim in relation to such content, including without limitation a claim that such content infringes third party rights (including without limitation intellectual property, data protection and privacy rights), or a claim that such content is defamatory, libellous, slanderous or seditious.
+8.4 Save as expressly agreed otherwise under this Agreement or in writing, Agency makes no warranty and is not responsible for any third party content (including without limitation user-generated content or Material) published on or in platforms, services or channels operated by or on behalf of Client.
+Without limitation, Agency is not responsible for: (a) the accuracy of such content; (b) the compliance of such content with applicable laws, regulations, guidelines or codes of practice or Client's policies or requirements; (c) reporting any matters which by virtue of applicable laws are required to be reported to authorities; or (d) any third party claim in relation to such content, including without limitation a claim that such content infringes third party rights, including without limitation intellectual property, data protection and privacy rights, or a claim that such content is defamatory, libellous, slanderous or seditious.

 a.
-Client Materials, and all other information supplied to Agency by or on behalf of the Client in relation to Client’s products and services before and during the Term will be true, accurate, complete, up-to-date and not misleading or deceptive;
+Client Materials and all other information supplied to Agency by or on behalf of Client in relation to Client’s products and services before and during the Term will be true, accurate, complete, up-to-date and not misleading or deceptive;

 b.
-Client Materials, and the use of such Client Materials in accordance with the Agreement shall comply with applicable laws, regulations, guidelines or codes of practice and shall not infringe the Intellectual Property Rights of any other person;
+Client Materials and the use of such Client Materials in accordance with this Agreement shall comply with applicable laws, regulations, guidelines or codes of practice and shall not infringe the Intellectual Property Rights of any other person;

-c.
-It has obtained all necessary rights, licences and consents to allow the Agency to use the Client Materials in accordance with the Agreement;
+c. it has obtained all necessary rights, licences and consents to allow Agency to use Client Materials in accordance with this Agreement;

 d. it has in place suitable and compatible equipment, networks and software to receive the Deliverables and the Services;

-9.2 Client shall indemnify and hold harmless Agency from and against any and all costs, expenses, charges, damages, liabilities, claims or actions of any kind which may be incurred, suffered, brought or threatened against Agency arising out of (and only to the extent of) a breach by Client of clause 8.6 and/or (where Client is the Data Supplier) clause 15.
+9.2 Client shall indemnify and hold harmless Agency from and against any and all costs, expenses, charges, damages, liabilities, claims or actions of any kind which may be incurred, suffered, brought or threatened against Agency arising out of (and only to the extent of) a breach by Client of clauses 7.6, 8.5 and/or (where Client is the Data Supplier) clause 15.

-9.3 The party entitled to an indemnity under the Agreement shall take all reasonable steps to mitigate the applicable costs, expenses, charges, damages, liabilities, claims or actions.
+9.3 The party entitled to an indemnity under this Agreement shall take all reasonable steps to mitigate the applicable costs, expenses, charges, damages, liabilities, claims or actions.

 10. TERM AND TERMINATION

-10.4 Except as otherwise permitted by the Agreement, upon termination of the Agreement:
+10.7 Except as otherwise permitted by this Agreement, upon termination of this Agreement:

-(a) Agency shall: (i) cease all use of and access to the Client Data; and (ii) promptly destroy all Client Data and copies of Client Data, except for copies retained through ordinary backup measures and as required by law.
+(a) Agency shall: (i) cease all use of and access to Client Data; and (ii) promptly destroy all Client Data and copies of Client Data, except for copies retained through ordinary backup measures and as required by law;

-(b) All Charges for Services provided as at the effective date of termination will be payable by Client to the Agency.
+(c) all Charges in relation to Services provided and expenditure committed as at the date of termination will be payable by Client to Agency.

 11.2 To the maximum extent permitted by law, neither party shall be liable to the other for any: